compromise-evident/ProximitySieve/README.md

 ## What it does

-Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only n by all primes < 1 billion.
-Then it searches the sieve for a prime with the most preceding consecutive composites.
+Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only n by all primes < 1 billion, then searches the sieve for a prime with the most preceding consecutive composites.